POST COVID EDITION:

 Harmony Homeschoolers was formed in 2014.
 There usually are various classes for middle-school and high-school aged kids being offered by a wonderful teacher!
 Check them out right Here.

 Princeton Learning Cooperative is a school alternative learning center, located in Princeton, NJ.
-As a matter of fact, it is the same location as E-cubed.
-It’s a teen group.
 They meet on Monday, Tuesday, Thursday and Friday during the school year.
-There is also another off shoot of the same program in Bucks County, and Raritan Learning Cooperative.
+There are two more programs in two different locations.
+One is Raritan Learning Cooperative in Flemington, NJ.
+The other is Bucks Learning Cooperative in Langhorne, PA.

 Voyagers is another alternative education school.
 There is a lot of information about them on their website.
 They are located in Eatontown, NJ.